 An easy Aloo Paratha, a flaky Indian flatbread with a delicious stuffing of potatoes and spices like ginger, turmeric, and cayenne.
-I make the whole-wheat casing even healthier by adding some sourdough starter.
+If you have a sourdough starter, you can use it to make the whole-wheat casing even healthier.
+A soy-free, nut-free and vegan recipe.

 This almost instant and easy Aloo Paratha is a huge hit in our home with Jay, who can eat four or five at a sitting and still ask for more.
 What makes it a hit with me is the fact that it takes just minutes to put together, because there’s no chopping or grating involved.
 All I need to do is pop a few potatoes into the microwave, and — once they’re done — mix in some powdered spices.